Emergency Lighting Testing

 'Health and Safety legislation requires all commercial and public premises to have an emergency lighting installation that complies with BS5266:2004.
 Emergency lighting is required in all premises where people are employed.
 It is a Life Safety System and is required to assist the occupants in the event of an emergency.
 It will assist in the evacuation of premises in the event of power failure.
 It is a mandatory requirement to be installed where artificial lighting is installed.'

 Emergency lighting testing involves the periodic test and inspection of all key components within the system.
 This includes a functionality test of key switches, batteries, luminaries and control equipment.

-Norwood Electrical's emergency lighting testing services provide a reliable and measurable means of ensuring that your existing emergency lighting installation remains compliant and fully functional.
+Norwood UK's emergency lighting testing services provide a reliable and measurable means of ensuring that your existing emergency lighting installation remains compliant and fully functional.